Programme

 Paavo Järvi

-Estonian-born Grammy-Award winner Paavo Järvi is regarded as one of today’s most important conductors, working in close partnership with the greatest international orchestras.
-He is the Music Director of the Zürich Tonhalle Orchestra, has been the Artistic Director of the Deutsche Kammerphilharmonie Bremen since 2004, and is the founder and Artistic Director of the Estonian Festival Orchestra.
-Since the start of the 2022-23 concert season, he has also been appointed Honorary Conductor of the NHK Symphony Orchestra.
+Estonian Grammy Award winner Paavo Järvi is considered one of the most important conductors of our time and works closely with the world's best orchestras.
+He is Music Director of the Tonhalle-Orchester Zürich, Artistic Director of Deutsche Kammerphilharmonie Bremen since 2004 and Founder and Artistic Director of the Estonian Festival Orchestra.
+With the start of the 2022/23 season, he will also be Honorary Conductor of the NHK Symphony Orchestra.

-For his fourth season with the Zürich Tonhalle Orchestra, he is continuing the Bruckner cycle while also completing his Mendelssohn cycle, together with their corresponding CD recordings.
-Other recordings include a live semi-staged production of Beethoven’s Fidelio, as well as a new recorded edition of orchestral works by John Adams to celebrate the composer’s 75th birthday.
+In his fourth season with the Tonhalle-Orchester Zürich, he continues the Bruckner cycle and completes the Mendelssohn cycle, combined with CD recordings.
+In addition, he will record performances of Beethoven's «Fidelio» in a semi-staged production, as well as a new release (September 2022) of orchestral works by John Adams to mark the composer's 75th birthday.

-He rounds off each season with a week of concerts and masterclasses at the Pärnu Music Festival in Estonia, a festival that he and his father, Neeme Järvi, jointly founded in 2011.
-The success of the festival and its resident ensemble – the Estonian Festival Orchestra – has led to a number of highly prestigious invitations to conduct at the Berliner Philharmonie, the Konzerthaus in Vienna, the BBC Proms and the Elbphilharmonie in Hamburg.
+He concludes each season with a week of concerts and masterclasses at the Pärnu Music Festival in Estonia, which he founded with his father Neeme Järvi in 2011.
+The success of the festival and the the Estonian Festival Orchestra has led to a number of high-profile invitations, such as recently to the Berlin Philharmonie, the Vienna Konzerthaus, the BBC Proms and the Hamburg Elbphilharmonie.
+In addition, Paavo Järvi is a much sought-after guest conductor and continues to maintain close relationships with his former orchestras worldwide.

 Source: paavojarvi.com